 The study area for the Shepherds Bush Reserve Management Plan is Shepherds Bush Conservation Reserve, Kingsley.
-The site has been recognised for its regional environmental significance by being designated as a Bush Forever site (39) and listed on the State Heritage Register by the Government of Western Australia.
+The active recreational area (Shepherds Bush Park) containing the bike skills track, BMX track and a BBQ facility is differentiated from the natural bushland site used for passive recreation, which this Plan focuses on.
+The This site has been recognised for its regional environmental significance by being designated as a Bush Forever site (39)^{1,2} and listed on the State Heritage Register3 by the Government of Western Australia.